 A dress historian and grants professional, Emilie M. Brinkman currently serves as Director of Grants at Cincinnati Museum Center in Cincinnati, Ohio, United States.
 She graduated from Purdue University in 2018 with a PhD in Early Modern European History.
 She holds an MA in History from Miami University in Oxford, Ohio as well as a BA in History and Art History from Thomas More College in Crestview Hills, Kentucky.
 She also serves as Adjunct Professor of History at Maryville University in St. Louis, Missouri.
 Her research focuses on the history of British politics, queenship, and fashion.
 Her work on the history of modern royal weddings has been featured in The Washington Post.
 Her forthcoming publications examine the politics of fashion in the wardrobes of Queen Mary I and Lady Jane Grey.
 She is also partnering with the “Historians on Housewives” Project, which situates Bravo programming within the grander contexts of American and world history.

-The ADH Treasury Sub-Committee manages ADH financial responsibilities.
+The ADH Treasury Sub-Committee manages ADH financial responsibilities and compliance.

 Copyright © 2021

 Registered Charity #1014876 of The Charity Commission for England and Wales